Model Robyn-Lee Jansen Burned In Horrific ‘Fire Queen’ Photo Shoot

 — CTV Vancouver (@CTVVancouver) June 22, 2019

 The photographer told her that the part of the photo shoot that used real fire was “tricky” and insisted that Jansen stay completely still while the fire was lit.
+Although, at the time, Jansen was unaware that actual fire was going to be used in the photo shoot.

 Instead, what happened was that Jansen caught on fire.